EveryVoiceTTS/EveryVoice/docs/source/reference/configuration.rst

     :caption: Callables will be serialized using module dot-notation in yaml and json

     cleaners:
-        - smts.utils.lower
+        - everyvoice.utils.lower
-        - smts.utils.collapse_whitespace
+        - everyvoice.utils.collapse_whitespace
-        - smts.utils.nfc_normalize
+        - everyvoice.utils.nfc_normalize

 This will then be de-serialized upon instantiation of your configuration.